fakeheal/my-bad-ui-battles/README.md

 ## Demos

 - [Preview: Please, confirm your password](./please-confirm-password/please-confirm-password.gif)
-> ⚠ *Important*: This demo has a background that rapidly changes it colors.
+> ⚠ **Important**: This demo has a background that rapidly changes its color.
 People with photosensitive epilepsy should avoid it.

 ## License